jobrapido/bohr/README.md

 }
 ```

+Note that environment variables are lower-cased so configuration variables that need to be configured via environment
+variables need to be all lower case.

 Where possible the configuration builder will cast the variables to javascript primitives, for example --a=true will be
 casted to a boolean and --a=1 will be casted to number.